aniri09/repo_for_projects/README.md

-# This is my exercise.
+# This is my exercise repo where I upload a few of my projects.